zhangpan-2018/BGI-CLP/README.md

-Contains scripts used to analyze scRNA and spatial dataset in paper "XXX".
+Contains scripts used to analyze scRNA & scTCR & spatial dataset in paper "XXX".